max-mapper/voxel-engine/README.md

 ## Terminology

 * block/voxel/cube -> mostly interchangeable.
 The minecrafty blocks you see on the screen.
-* chunk: is a piece of the world that contains voxels
+* chunk: is a piece of the world that contains voxels. try to pretend that these don't exist
 * AABB: [bounding volume](http://en.wikipedia.org/wiki/Bounding_volume)
 * voxeljs: not 100% consistent yet, 'voxel.js' also acceptable, but definitely not 'VoxelJS'.
 * dims: short for 'dimensions'.
 Perhaps obvious to some.